Properties of Fluids

 Vapor Pressure (PvP_v)

-The pressure exerted by its vapor in phase equilibrium with its liquid at a given temperature.
+The pressure exerted by a fluid's vapor in phase equilibrium with its liquid at a given temperature.
 If the local absolute pressure in a fluid system drops below the vapor pressure, the liquid locally boils, leading to a potentially destructive phenomenon called cavitation.

 Compressibility